Members with family in prison

 Guiding can give them a space where they can be themselves, away from any external family circumstances.
 It gives them the opportunity to build skills, friendships and develop networks of support.

-Whatever the conditions surrounding the imprisonment, it's important to remember that this is not a reflection on the child in your unit.
+Whatever the conditions surrounding the imprisonment, it's important to remember that this isn't a reflection on the child in your unit.
 They may not know that their family member is in prison.
-They may also not be aware of the circumstances that led to the imprisonment, and certainly will not have been able to influence their situation at home.
+They may also not be aware of the circumstances that led to the imprisonment, and certainly won't have been able to influence their situation at home.

 If you find out that a family member of a young member is in prison, you must not pass on this information without the family’s permission.